How to become a French teacher with our SCITT training programme

 One-to-one mentoring and support documentation

 Part of what makes the SCITT so successful for our trainee teachers is the consistent and dedicated support received from their mentors.
 Additional, regular one-to-one support is provided by your Lead Teacher who will visit you in your placement schools.

 You will receive language-specific documentation and progress documentation to support your planning, observations and assessment throughout your teacher training.

 Evidence collation and presentation

 During your training to become a French teacher you will collect evidence in your personal portfolio to present as part of your Final Assessment.
 The portfolio of evidence is to prove your competence of the Teachers’ Standards.
-You are primarily responsible for building records throughout the year and your Mentor will offer guidance on how to collate your evidence.
+You are primarily responsible for building records throughout the year and your mentor will offer guidance on how to collate your evidence.

-Assessment & Qualified Teacher Status
+Assessment and Qualified Teacher Status

 After your written work is assessed through Sheffield Hallam University, you’ll achieve Qualified Teacher Status and PGCE with 60 Masters’ credits.